 Padyani is a masked folk dance art form practiced mainly in Kerala.
 The unique feature of the dance is the different masks worn by the dancers.
 The masks represent various Gods and Goddesses or characters from the ancient Hindu epics and old tales.
-Known as Kolams, the masks are huge and its really astonishing to watch the dancers moving around with the heavy masks.
+Known as Kolams, the masks are huge, and it's really astonishing to watch the dancers moving around with the heavy masks.

-The dance is mainly performed by the menfolk, performing theatrical acts and scenes from the different old Hindu stories from the Puranas, Ramayana, Mahabharata and the queens and kings of India.
+The dance is mainly performed by the menfolk, performing theatrical acts and scenes from the different old Hindu stories from the Puranas, Ramayana, Mahabharata, and the queens and kings of India.
 The songs and the music are performed live by the musicians and artists.

 Matki Dance is one of the unique folk dances of India prominently followed in Madhya Pradesh.
-The dance is performed by the women folk by placing an earthenware pot or pitcher on their hand.
+The dance is performed by the women folk by placing an earthenware pot or pitcher in their hands.
 It is a solo dance that demonstrates the balancing skill of the dancer and the elegant dance moves.
 The dance is popular in the countryside and villages performed during special occasions and religious ceremonies.

-The dancers wear colourful sarees or lehengas (long skirts) and ornaments.
+The dancers wear colorful sarees or lehengas (long skirts) and ornaments.
 They cover their faces with a veil.
 The dance is performed at the beats of many musical instruments, the key one being the dhol or the drum.

 Cheraw dance is one of the interesting folk dances of India performed by the tribal people dwelling in Mizoram.
 The dance is performed in groups by both women and men folk.
 The men sit on the ground holding bamboo sticks horizontally and clapping against each other.
 The women dance in between the clapping bamboos in careful rhythmic and intricate steps.

 The Cheraw dancers earned a place in the Guinness Book of World Records in 2010 when a huge number of artists performed the dance together.
-The dance is performed by the tribes in almost all festivals and religious occasions in Mizoram.
+The dance is performed by the tribes on almost all festivals and religious occasions in Mizoram.

 Lavani is one of the popular folk dances of India, a key dance form of the state of Maharashtra.
 It is an energetic dance executed at the beats of a musical instrument called Dholki or percussion.
 The dance is performed by the women folk wearing long sarees.
 The dancers follow the tunes of a song performed live with powerful movements.

-Heavy jewellery and ornaments are part of the attire of the dancers.
+Heavy jewelry and ornaments are part of the attire of the dancers.
 The women wear buns on their heads and deck themselves up elaborately.
 Sometimes men folk also join the dancers and they are known as Kinnars.

 The dancers wear colorful dhotis and kurtas with turbans or headgears.
 The main purpose of Bhangra is to celebrate the harvesting season in Punjab.
 Nowadays the dance is performed on special occasions, wedding ceremonies, and religious festivals too.

 The dancers wear long colorful flowing skirts with long tops and veils covering their faces.
-They wear heavy jewelry especially the elaborate bangles.
+They wear heavy jewelry, especially elaborate bangles.
 The dance is performed by beating the palms on the ground to create a clapping sound and striking acrobatic moves.
 If you visit Rajasthan then you would be entertained by these amazing dance performances during the desert safaris or folk dance shows.

-Also read about the Traditional Dances of Bhutan.
+Also, read about the Traditional Dances of Bhutan.